About the think tank

 - students collect the primary sources, research data, and secondary literature they need to answer the question;

-B. The lecturer
+B. The teacher

-C. The societal partner
+C. The external partner

-The think tank was set up to work realistically with a societal partner, at an academic level, and with a concrete result.
+The think tank was set up to work realistically with a external partner, at an academic level, and with a concrete result.
 In principle, it is also possible to do an individual internship at a company or an organisation related to theme of the minor.
 Here you can find more information about this internship.

 Students with ambitions for the Research Master’s may, in consultation with the minor coordinators, conduct a project within the faculty research, related to the minor theme.
 You can read more about the research internship here.